fulyaertay/intermediate-javascript-projects/README.md

   ### Description

-  - The project provides to order foods with using pure Javascript.
+  - The project provides to list restaurant menu and order them.
 Users can able;
     - Get an order when clicked add button
     - Added multiple orders same time
     - List total price of orders